5 Founders and Their Boarding Schools

 Setting: Rural

 Maria Bissell Hotchkiss had inherited a fortune from her husband Benjamin Hotchkiss.
 He made his money manufacturing guns.
-After he died, Mrs. Hotchkiss donated 65 acres of land to establish a school for boys.
-She wanted the school to be a feeder school for Yale University down by the shore in New Haven.
+After he died, Mrs. Hotchkiss donated 65 acres to establish a school for boys.
+She wanted the school to be a feeder school for Yale University near New Haven's shore.
 Her original gift of 65 acres expanded over time into a magnificent campus of 645 acres of pristine Northwestern Connecticut countryside.
-Mrs. Hotchkiss' munificence also established a generous financial aid program which gave boys who could not otherwise afford the opportunity of attending The Hotchkiss School.
+Mrs. Hotchkiss' munificence also established a generous financial aid program that allowed boys who could not otherwise afford to attend The Hotchkiss School.
 The school became a coeducational institution in 1971.

 Reverend Frederick Herbert Sill and Kent School